awsdocs/amazon-sqs-developer-guide/doc_source/sqs-client-side-buffering-request-batching.md

 ## Using AmazonSQSBufferedAsyncClient<a name="using-buffered-async-client"></a>

-Before you begin, complete the steps in [Setting Up Amazon SQS](sqs-setting-up.md)\.
+Before you begin, complete the steps in [Setting up Amazon SQS](sqs-setting-up.md)\.

 **Important**
 The AWS SDK for Java 2\.x isn't currently compatible with the `AmazonSQSBufferedAsyncClient`\.